-Use document collections to group documents together if:
+Use document collections to group content items together if:

-- there’s a genuine user need to view that set of documents in one place
+- there’s a genuine user need to view that set of content in one place

-- it’s a need that could not be met by one of the other formats listed above (for example, topic pages)
+- it’s a need that could not be met by one of the other formats (for example, topic pages)

 To test whether something is a genuine user need, write it up as a user story.
 For example: